wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 The specification for protobufs generally includes an interface definition language and a code generator so that clients and servers understanding the structured data can be easily crafted and deployed.

-Serialized objects are occasionally transported within media that make use of media types (see (xref to RFC2045) et seq) to identify payloads.
+Serialized objects are occasionally transported within media that make use of media types (see {{RFC2045}} et seq) to identify payloads.
 Accordingly, current and historical media types used for this purpose would benefit from registration.
 This document requests those registrations of IANA.

-# Encoding Considerations
+# Encoding Considerations {#encoding}

 A protobuf payload can be either in JSON form or in binary form.
 For binary forms that need to transit non-binary transports, base64 (xref to RFC 4648) is recommended.

-# Security Considerations
+# Security Considerations {#security}

 The payload for this media type contains no directly executable code.
 However, it is common for a protobuf definition to be used as input to a code generator which then does produce something executable.

 A malformed request to a protobuf server could be crafted to, for example, allocate a very large amount of memory, potentially impacting other operations on that server.

 Protobuf provides no security services.
-Clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities (e.g., (xref to RFC 8846)).
+Clients or servers for which this is a concern should avail themselves of solutions that provide such capabilities (e.g., {{RFC8846}}).

-# IANA Considerations
+# IANA Considerations {#iana}

 ## Registration for "application/protobuf" Media Type